 - The Board is responsible for ensuring that the Company adheres to high standards of ethical behavior and acts in the best interest of shareholders.

 - The Board has the responsibility of reviewing and approving the results announcements of the Company.

 Additionally, the Board Charter and the Position Statements, which have been approved and regularly reviewed by the Board, provides for a clear definition of the roles and responsibilities of the Chairperson, the Directors and the Company Secretary.

 In accordance with the Board Charter of Fincorp Investment Ltd, the objective of the Board is to define the Company’s purpose, strategy and value and to determine all matters relating to the directions, policies, practices, management and operations of the Company.

 The Board may from time to time establish standing and ad hoc committees to assist it in carrying out its responsibilities.
 As such, it has set up an Audit Committee which has its own charter approved by the Board and reviewed periodically as deemed necessary.
 The Charter sets out the committee’s role, composition, powers, responsibility, structure, resources and any other relevant matters.

 The Company being a subsidiary of MCB Group Limited does not have a separate Corporate Governance Committee.
 The Board ensures that the principles of good governance of MCB Group Ltd are followed and applied throughout.

-The Board of Fincorp consists of five non-executive directors.
+The Board of Fincorp consists of 3 non-executive and 2 independent directors.
 The Company has no workforce and all administrative matters are outsourced to MCB Group Limited and its subsidiaries.

 The directors of Fincorp are shown below.
-Bioprahies are available by clicking on the relevant name.
+Biographies are available by clicking on the relevant name.

 Director nomination and appointment process